 You may also choose to use a basic 10-10-10 balanced food.
 Just be sure the first number isn’t higher than 10, as that would add excess nitrogen and weaken the stems and blades of the grass.
 Once you choose the type of fertilizer you are going to use, you need to know how much to apply.
 The optimum time for fertilizing fountain grass is in early spring before new growth has begun.

 Amounts to Use When Fertilizing Fountain Grass

-A balanced fertilizer should be applied at a rate of ½ pound per 1,000 square feet.
+A balanced fertilizer should be applied at a rate of ½ pound per 1,000 square feet (227 g. per 93 sq. m.).
 This is a very small amount, just enough to boost root health and flowering, but not enough to affect the foliage.

 Time release fertilizers should be applied half strength from the manufacturer’s recommendation.
 This will still be plenty of extra nutrients for your grass.

 After any application of fertilizer, always water the plant and root area thoroughly.
 It is not necessary to fertilize the plant every year.
-Once every 2 or 3 years is sufficient for these low feeders.
+Once every two or three years is sufficient for these low feeders.
 Container plants can be fertilized once annually in spring but carefully leach soil after application.

 If you are in doubt about how much and how to fertilize your plant, simply leave it alone.
 Fountain grasses are resilient, hardy specimens who will actually thrive without extra nutrients.